looker-open-source/block-bqml-automl/README.md

 > [7] AutoML: Predictions<br>
 > [8] AutoML: Feature Info</b>

-For each use case, a LookML developer will create an Explore incorporating the workflow template but changing the Input Data to match a specific use case.
+For each use case, a LookML developer will create an Explore incorporating the workflow template by changing the Input Data to match a specific use case.
 For example, your use case may be a classification model to predict a customer’s likelihood to purchase a new product.
 You would add a new model and explore to the `marketplace_bqml-automl project` extending the AutoML explore that defines the overall workflow and modifying the input data to capture the desired target and feature data (i.e., the data needed to train the model).

 At a high-level the steps for each use case are:
 ><b>1)  Create Folder for all Use Case files<br>
 >2)  Add New Model <br>
+>3)  Make Refinements of select Explores and Views <br>
->3)  Add New Explore which Extends the Block's AutoML Explore <br>
+>4)  Add New Explore which Extends the Block's AutoML Explore <br></b>
->4)  Make Refinements of select Explores and Views <br></b>

 Details and code examples for each step are provided next.
 Note, all steps take place in `marketplace_bqml-automl` project while in **development mode**.

+---
+ <font size = "3"><font color="red"><i class='fa fa-exclamation-triangle'></i><b> note:  If copying/pasting example LookML from this document, ensure quotation marks are straight quotes (") </b></font></font><br>When pasting from this document, quotations may appear as curly or smart quotes (“).
+If necessary, re-type quotes in the LookML IDE to change to straight quotes.

+---

 ### 1. Create Folder for all Use Case files (one folder per use case)
 When you open the `marketplace_bqml-automl` project while in development mode and review the `File Browser` pane, you will see the project contains a folder called `imported_projects`.
 Expanding this folder you will see a subfolder named `bqml-automl`.
 This folder contains all the models, explores and views for the Block.
 These files are read-only; however, we will be including these files in the use case model and refining/extending a select few files to support the use case.
 You should keep all files related to the use case in a single folder.
 Doing so will allow easy editing of a use case.
 Within the project, you should create a separate folder for each use case.